Fuglede30/Fuglede30.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: 'Brake the System: Outsmarting urban traffic in NYC and LA'
+title: "<strong>Brake the System: Outsmarting urban traffic in NYC and LA 🚗</strong>"
 ---

 <h1><u>Under the Hood: The Dataset</u></h1>